zhudongmei123/EvaHan/README.md

 **OCR**

-In many Chinese language processing systems, optical character recognition (OCR) is a critical task, often performed in parallel with other processing functions.
+In many Chinese language processing systems,OCR is a critical task, often performed in parallel with other processing functions.
 The accuracy and speed of OCR directly determine the overall system\'s performance and user experience in downstream applications such as document digitization, information